Philadelphia protesters sue city over tear gas, use of force

 “Our firm dates back to 1971.
 We cannot recall a single episode in which the Philadelphia police used munitions like this in a peaceful protest,” Feinberg said.

-Shahidah Mubarak-Hadi, a plaintiff in the NAACP lawsuit, said her 3- and 6-year old children were hurt after police fired tear gas at their home near 52nd Street in West Philadelphia, where they were seeking refuge and safety during the COVID-19 pandemic.
+Shahidah Mubarak-Hadi, a plaintiff, said her 3- and 6-year old children were hurt after police fired tear gas at their home in West Philadelphia, where they were inside seeking refuge during the COVID-19 pandemic.

 “Officers violated the sanctity of our home, without forethought, senselessly firing tear gas around our residence while we were inside,” she said.
 “My children and I no longer feel safe in our own house.”